CamHD-Analysis/CamHD_motion_metadata/docs/Make_Regions_File.md

 # Set following environments variables:
 * `CAMHD_MOTION_METADATA_DIR`: The path to the local clone of the repository.
 This is required if `--use-cnn` flag is set.
 * `CAMHD_SCENETAG_DATA_DIR`: The data directory to store train data and trained models.
 This is required if `--cnn-model-config` argument is provided.
-Previous train data (need to extracted) and the trained models (keras) can be downloaded from this [google drive folder](https://drive.google.com/drive/folders/1fbsL4FfJTWV4Vp2h17oS7gQi58Hz7meQ?usp=sharing).
+Previous train data (need to extracted) and the trained models (keras) can be downloaded from [here](http://camhd-analysis-files.camhd.science/?prefix=camhd_scene_labelling/).

 _NOTE_: If `process_regions_files.py` is being used, then both the above environment variables need to be set.